amazon-connect/amazon-connect-streams/Documentation.md

 * `ccpUrl`: The URL of the CCP.
 This is the page you would normally navigate to in order to use the CCP in a standalone page, it is different for each instance.
-* `alias`: The alias of the Amazon Connect instance.
 * `loginPopup`: Optional, defaults to `true`.
 Set to `false` to disable the login popup which is shown when the user's authentication expires.
 * `softphone`: This object is optional and allows you to specify some settings